 Why Communion? in the life of the Church and in our hearts

 Communion matters because Jesus gave it, the apostles practiced it, and the Church has treasured it for two millennia.
-It is a visible gospel—a sign that points beyond itself to the reality of Christ’s saving work.
-In a world that often reduces faith to feelings or ideas, the Lord’s Table gives us something we can hold: bread that reminds us He truly took on flesh, a cup that tells us His blood was truly shed.
+It is a visible gospel that points to the reality of Christ’s saving work.
+While faith can feel like mere ideas or feelings, the Lord’s Table gives us something tangible: bread that reminds us He took on flesh and a cup that tells us His blood was truly shed.

 Communion also shapes our life together.
 We come to the table side by side—young and old, joyful and weary—confessing that we share one Savior and one hope.
 This shared meal gently confronts pride and isolation.
 It is hard to keep holding on to grudges while reaching for the same bread.
 As we receive, we learn to live with open hands in everyday life too—ready for correction, mercy, and the needs of others, growing in the kind of love rooted in God’s heart and in the humility Christ teaches us.